Psychedelics have been many things.

 “New scientific research is showing that psychedelic plants and substances, many of which have been esteemed in traditional indigenous cultural practices, can stimulate wonder and awe, foster divergent thinking and open-mindedness, and reduce anxiety and depression when used carefully and respectfully.”

 To dive deeper into Dr. Tupper’s research, you’ll find his academic publications here.
-To learn more about his work in public health, you’ll find a selection of articles he’s been featured in and an op-ed column he’s written here.
-To find out if Dr. Tupper will be speaking in your city, you’ll find upcoming events and conferences here.
+To learn more about his work in public health, you’ll find a selection of articles he’s been featured in and an op-ed column he’s written here

 About